Code-Institute-Submissions/rupaulquiz/README.md

 * [Flask (1.0.2)](http://flask.pocoo.org/) - to deploy my web application.
 * [Bootstrap (4.1.3)](https://getbootstrap.com/) - to build a responsive and visually appealing site.
 * [HTML](https://en.wikipedia.org/wiki/HTML) - the language used to write and create the web app.
-* [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - the language used to customise and present the web app.
+* [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - the language used to customise and present the web app, including CSS3 media queries.
 * [JSON](https://www.json.org/) - to easily store and transmit the quiz questions as a data object.
 * [ASCII](https://www.text-image.com/convert/ascii.html) - to convert an image into text, add a 'retro' feel to the project.